 Ricotta Amaretto Cake Ingredients

-- 1 lb whole milk ricotta cheese, room temperature
+- 1 pound whole milk ricotta cheese, room temperature

 - 1 cup whole milk sour cream, room temperature